 It is well documented that approximately 50% of dogs today are clinically overweight and in most cases obese.
-Obviously, the more weight on the ligament the more strain over time.
+The more weight on the ligament the more strain over time.

 4. Weekend Warrior Syndrome

 This is what I call the plague of the domestic dog.
-Most dogs are natural athletes but in western society, due to our lifestyle and work schedules, we don’t give our dogs enough exercise on a regular basis.
+Most dogs are natural athletes but in western society, due to our lifestyle and work schedules, we don’t give our dogs enough exercise regularly.
 When we do allow them to be dogs and exercise, more often than not, we overdo it.
-Lack of exercise means weaker muscle and weaker soft tissue ligament making them more prone to injury.
+Lack of exercise means weaker muscle and weaker soft tissue ligaments making them more prone to injury.

-The most common description of this injury goes something like this: the dog was chasing a ball, squirrel, other dog and then the owner heard a yelp and when the dog came back into the house it was holding its leg up.
+The most common description of this injury goes something like this: the dog was chasing a ball, squirrel, another dog, and, when the owner heard a yelp and then the dog came back into the house it was holding its leg up.

 5. Lack of Recognizing Early Warning Signs